Hai Rui Dismissed from Office: Background

 Wu Han, who wrote the play, was a historian and politician who focused on the Ming Dynasty.
 He also served simultaneously as a Deputy Mayor in Beijing.
 In 1959, Wu became interested in the life of Hai Rui (1514–1587), a Ming-era minister who was imprisoned for criticizing the Jiajing Emperor.
 Wu Han wrote several articles on his life and his fearless criticism of the emperor.
 Wu then wrote a Beijing opera entitled "Hai Rui Dismissed from Office," which he revised several times before the final version of 1961.
 The play was first staged in early 1962.
 Wu was not a connoisseur of Beijing opera and rarely went to see it, a fact he noted in the preface to his play.
 Academic Alessandro Russo writes that Wu's rare opera attendance may have been because in the 1950s and early 1960s, cultured Chinese did not see it as a "commendable spectacle" but better suited for popular enjoyment.
 "It was probably also for this reason that the state's central cultural apparatus used the Beijing opera to disseminate historical knowledge."

+Synopsis

 The play is a tragedy in which an honest official carries the complaints of the people to the emperor at the expense of his career.
 It portrays Hai as an efficient magistrate who requests an audience with the emperor.
 Hai then criticizes the Emperor directly for tolerating the corruption and abuses perpetuated by other officials in the imperial government.
 The emperor is so offended by Hai's criticism that he dismisses Hai from office.
 Hai is restored to office after the emperor dies.
 Peasants are portrayed as passive and innocent victims awaiting a savior, and they celebrate Hai Rui.

 The play was published under Wu's pen name, Liu Mianzhi, the name of a Song dynasty scholar and a supporter of general Yue Fei.
 The play enjoyed great success.
 With a changing political climate, the play later came under severe criticism.